-- a) Membership shall be open to anyone residing in Singapore who is interested in helping APAS to achieve its aims and objectives, and willing to abide by the Constitution and rules of APAS. - b) Persons who are below 18 years of age shall not be accepted as members without the written consent of their parent or guardian. - c) A person wishing to be a member of the Association shall submit his particulars to the Honorary Secretary on a prescribed form along with the membership fee to be approved by the MC.
-The membership amount shall be reviewed annually by the MC , and may be varied from time to time. - d) If a member falls into arrears with his subscription or other dues, he shall be informed as soon as practicable by the Honorary Treasurer.
-If he fails to settle his arrears within two weeks of due date, he will be denied the privileges of membership until he settles his account and will automatically cease to be a member. - e) Any additional fund required for special purposes may only be raised from members with the consent of the general meeting of the members. - f) The income and property of the Association whosoever and howsoever derived shall be applied towards the promotion of the objects of the Association as set forth in this Constitution and no portion thereof shall be paid or transferred directly or indirectly by way of dividend or bonus or otherwise howsoever by way of profit to the persons who at any time are or have been members of the Association or to any of them or to any person claiming through any of them. - g) A copy of the Constitution shall be furnished to every approved member upon payment of the registration fee. - h) Every member shall have one vote at general meetings. - i) All members may participate in spreading the healing benefits of Ayurveda (e.g., Seminars in Ayurveda monthly webinars, access to online resources) in accordance with the principles of the Association and in coordination with the activities of the Association.
+- a) Membership shall be open to anyone residing in Singapore who is interested in helping APAS to achieve its aims and objectives, and willing to abide by the Constitution and rules of APAS. - b) Persons who are below 21 years of age shall not be accepted as members without the written consent of their parent or guardian. - c) A person wishing to be a member of the Association shall submit his particulars to the Honorary Secretary on a prescribed form along with the membership fee to be approved by the MC.
+The membership amount shall be reviewed annually by the MC , and may be varied from time to time. - d) Any additional fund required for special purposes may only be raised from members with the consent of the general meeting of the members. - e) The income and property of the Association whosoever and howsoever derived shall be applied towards the promotion of the objects of the Association as set forth in this Constitution and no portion thereof shall be paid or transferred directly or indirectly by way of dividend or bonus or otherwise howsoever by way of profit to the persons who at any time are or have been members of the Association or to any of them or to any person claiming through any of them. - f) A copy of the Constitution shall be furnished to every approved member upon payment of the registration fee. - g) Every member shall have one vote at general meetings. - h) All members may participate in spreading the healing benefits of Ayurveda (e.g., Seminars in Ayurveda monthly webinars, access to online resources) in accordance with the principles of the Association and in coordination with the activities of the Association. - i) The MC shall have the power to refuse membership to an applicant, where it is considered such membership would be detrimental to the aims, purposes or activities of the group.

-- j) The MC shall have the power to refuse membership to an applicant, where it is considered such membership would be detrimental to the aims, purposes or activities of the group. - k) Registration and termination of membership: Any member of the Association may resign his/her membership, by giving to the secretary of the Association written notice to that effect and to seek approval from the MC. - l) The MC may, by resolution passed at a meeting thereof, terminate or suspend the membership of any member, if in its opinion his/her conduct is prejudicial to the interests and objects of the Association. - m) Upon termination of membership there shall be no refund of membership fees paid unless such termination is within 14 calendar days of first registration as a member.
+- j) Registration and termination of membership: Any member of the Association may resign his/her membership, by giving to the secretary of the Association written notice to that effect and to seek approval from the MC. - k) The MC may, by resolution passed at a meeting thereof, terminate or suspend the membership of any member, if in its opinion his/her conduct is prejudicial to the interests and objects of the Association. - l) Upon termination of membership there shall be no refund of membership fees paid unless such termination is within 14 calendar days of first registration as a member. - m) Member Physicians must achieve a minimum of 25 CPE points annually or a minimum of 50 CPE points biennially for membership certificate renewal.
+Ayurvedic Physicians who do not fulfil CPE Credits will be de-registered from APAS.
+Re-registration will only be permitted once they have met necessary criteria and following a review by the CPE Committee. - n) All members are legally obligated to adhere to the Code of conduct, Self-regulatory framework of APAS and Personal Data Protection Act, for the data handling.